Generic Name: nedocromil ophthalmic (ne DOK roe mil off THAL mik)

 Before taking this medicine

-You should not use this medicine if you are allergic to nedocromil.
+You should not use Alocril if you are allergic to nedocromil.

 This medicine is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether Alocril passes into breast milk or if it could harm a nursing baby.
+It is not known whether nedocromil ophthalmic passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Alocril is not approved for use by anyone younger than 3 years old.